-Editor of The Art of the Personal Essay; author of Bachelorhood, Against Joie de Vivre, and Being with Children, about his experiences as a teaching artist with Teachers & Writers Collaborative; professor at Hofstra University.
+Editor of The Art of the Personal Essay; author of Bachelorhood, Against Joie de Vivre, and Being with Children, about his experiences as a teaching artist with Teachers & Writers Collaborative; director of the nonfiction writing program at Columbia University.

 Professor of law and director of lawyering and legal writing, Benjamin N. Cardozo School of Law; and professor, Advanced Writing Program for honors rabbinic students, Yeshiva University.

 Author of many books of poems, including Great Balls of Fire, You Never Know, and How to Be Perfect, and the biographies Joe and Oklahoma Tough; Teachers & Writers Collaborative publications director from 1980-2000.

 Author of the novel The Professor's Daughter and of Searching for Zion: The Quest for Home in the African Diaspora, a work of creative nonfiction; recipient of awards including the Pushcart Prize and a National Endowment for the Arts Literature Fellowship; and professor at City College of New York.

 Emeritus professor of management and sociology, Stern School of Business, New York University; and author of 110 Livingston Street and Mayoral Control of the New York City Schools.

 Author of the short story collections Crimes of Passion, On Sundays We Visit the In-laws, and Arriving at Work, and the memoir What We Deserved; publisher of Cane Hill Press; former Teachers & Writers Collaborative director.

 Director of Teachers & Writers Collaborative from 1979-2005; co-editor of The Point: Where Teaching & Writing Intersect.

 Editor, The New York Review of Books; a founder of Teachers & Writers Collaborative.

 Vice president, digital marketing and social media, TIAA-CREF.